FAQ(s)

 • Can I assist a student going through the student conduct process?

 Yes, but only in the capacity of an advisor.
 Advisors may not represent students at a hearing, but they are permitted to advise them privately throughout a hearing.
-Please refer to the Role of Advocates (Article IV.G) in the Document on Student Rights & Welfare published in The Key student handbook for additional information.
+Please refer to the Role of Advisors (Article 8) in the Student Code of Conduct published in The Key Student Handbook for additional information.

 • Can I speak at the hearing?

 No. If an advisor is present at a hearing, they are there only to serve as an advisor to the student.
-The advisor has no formal role in the hearing.
-The student is solely responsible for presenting their own case but may consult privately with their advisor.
+The advisor has no formal role at the hearing.
+The student is responsible for presenting their case but may consult privately with their advisor throughout the hearing.

 Note that this guidance does not apply to cases falling under the Sexual Misconduct Policy